Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of

 In this work, we use the high-resolution, $\sim 50$~Mpc magneto-hydrodynamical simulation TNG50 from the IllustrisTNG project (TNG thereafter) to study the satellite-host interaction in a realistic, cosmological context.
 In particular, we aim at quantifying when, where, and for how long the RPS of cold gas occurs.
 We focus on cold gas as this is the source of star formation in galaxies and because its existence within the otherwise hot CGM of massive halos is a compelling open question.
 Moreover, we focus on jellyfish galaxies because these are satellites that, by identification and hence by construction, are surely undergoing RPS.
 Among its advantages, the TNG50 simulation produces thousands of galaxies and hosts ranging over 5 orders of magnitude in mass, and it naturally includes many environmental processes such as pre-processing, tidal stripping, harassment, strangulation, starvation, and RPS.
 The TNG simulations do not include possibly-relevant environmental processes such as viscous momentum transfer or thermal evaporation, and there is no explicit modelling of the multiphase ISM \citep[][see \citealp{Zinger2018} and \citealp{Kukstas2022} for discussions]{Cowie1977,Nulsen1982}.
 However, the TNG model has been shown to return satellite populations whose quenched fractions and gas content are broadly consistent with observations \citep[e.g.][]{Stevens2019,Donnari2021,Stevens2021}.

-In a companion paper, Zinger et al. (in prep.) visually inspect TNG satellites to identify jellyfish galaxies using the citizen science Cosmological Jellyfish project hosted on Zooniverse, yielding an unprecedented number of more than 500 unique, first-infalling jellyfish galaxies in the TNG50 volume alone.
-In another companion paper, G{\"o}ller et al. (in prep.) study the star-formation activity of these jellyfish both temporally and across populations.
+In a companion paper, \citet{Zinger2023} visually inspect TNG satellites to identify jellyfish galaxies using the citizen science Cosmological Jellyfish project hosted on Zooniverse, yielding an unprecedented number of more than 500 unique, first-infalling jellyfish galaxies in the TNG50 volume alone.
+In another companion paper, \citet{Goeller2023} study the star-formation activity of these jellyfish both temporally and across populations.
 In this paper, we employ the Monte Carlo Lagrangian tracer particles to follow the flows of gas in and out of satellite galaxies, quantifying the cold gas sources and sinks across cosmic time from when the galaxies were centrals, through their jellyfish phases, and in some cases until they have been completely stripped of all gas, existing as quenching, gas-poor satellites at $z=0$.